WordPress/gutenberg/packages/scripts/README.md

 - `--prod` (or `--production`): When present, validates only `dependencies` and not `devDependencies`
 - `--dev` (or `--development`): When present, validates only `devDependencies` and not `dependencies`
 - `--gpl2`: Validates against [GPLv2 license compatibility](https://www.gnu.org/licenses/license-list.en.html)
 - `--ignore=a,b,c`: A comma-separated set of package names to ignore for validation.
-This is intended to be used primarily in cases where a dependency's `license` field is malformed.
-It's assumed that any `ignored` package argument would be manually vetted for compatibility by the project owner.
+This is intended to be used primarily in cases where a dependency’s `license` field is malformed.
+It’s assumed that any `ignored` package argument would be manually vetted for compatibility by the project owner.

 ### `lint-js`